UniSymNet: A Unified Symbolic Network Guided by Transformer: Introduction

+\item We design objective-specific optimization strategies to learn the parameters of the symbolic network and analyze the strengths of different optimization methods.

-\end{itemize} The remainder of this paper is organized as follows: Section \ref{sec: related Work} reviews recent works in SR. Section \ref{sec: methods} details the framework of UniSymNet, including its core mechanisms and implementation.
-Sections \ref{sec: experiments} and \ref{sec: results} describe the experimental setup and present detailed results, respectively.
-Section \ref{sec: Discussion} discusses the specific differences between UniSymNet and conventional symbolic tree representations.
-Section \ref{sec: conclusion} summarizes key findings and contributions, while Section \ref{sec:future works} outlines future research directions to extend this methods.
+\end{itemize} The remainder of this paper is organized as follows: Section \ref{sec: related Work} reviews recent works in SR. Section \ref{sec: methods} details the framework of UniSymNet, including its core mechanisms.
+Sections \ref{sec: experiments} and \ref{sec: results} describe the experimental settings and detailed results, respectively.
+Section \ref{sec: Discussion} discusses $\Psi$ representation and the specific differences between UniSymNet and symbolic tree representations.
+Section \ref{sec: conclusion} summarizes the contributions of our method and outlines future research directions.